Global classical solutions of 3D compressible viscoelastic system near equilibrium: introduction

 In a word, we'd like to broaden the class of solutions to compressible viscoelastic system \eqref{cvs} to a great extent.
-To achieve this goal, we want to show that under some proper and careful estimates, the dissipation mechanism of system \eqref{cvs} will be more clear even without any compatible condition.
+To achieve this goal, we want to show that under some proper transformation, the dissipation mechanism of system \eqref{cvs} will be more clear even without any compatible condition.

 Our main theorem can be stated as follows.